IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 # What is the Module do?
 The following module uses the Linux syntax '[pm/package manager](http://adbcommand.com/adbshell/pm)' command.
+From package manager, we can enable/disable any application.
+Example:
+>pm disable (any service want to disable)

 # Compatible Devices
 * Universal